mchaudhry02/practice-movie-app-group-Muhtar-C/movie-manage-group/README.md

 **Base app (CRUD):**
 - Add, view, edit, and delete movies
-- Track genre, director, release year, watched status, personal rating, and notes

-**Group AI enhancement — "AI Movie Assistant":**
+- Track genre, director, release year, watched status, personal rating, and notes **Group AI enhancement — "AI Movie Assistant":**
   The group discussed what would help a user *choose or review* movies, and landed on two complementary AI features built on top of an LLM (OpenAI's chat completion API):

 1. **AI Summary** — generates a short, spoiler-free blurb about the movie, useful when you've forgotten what a title in your list is even about.
 2. **Watch Next Recommendations** — given a movie you just watched, the AI suggests 3 similar movies you might enjoy next, with a one-sentence reason for each, aware of what's already in your collection.
    Both are triggered by buttons on the movie's detail page and are cached on the `Movie` record so you don't re-call the API every time you view the page.

+> **Note:** This demo does not include a funded OpenAI API key.
+Clicking the AI
+> buttons will show a graceful fallback message rather than a live response —
+> this is expected behavior and confirms the integration (route → service →
+> API call → error handling → UI) works correctly end-to-end.
+To see live
+> responses, set the `OPENAI_API_KEY` environment variable to a key on an
+> account with billing enabled (see Setup below).

 ## Tech Stack
 - Java 17, Spring Boot 3.2